yours7himanshu/v4/content/epics/community-engagement.md

 Dance communities lack a central place for discussion and sharing experiences, making it harder to build connections and share knowledge.

-## User Stories

-- As a Dancer, I want to post updates and reviews
-- As a Dancer, I want to join city-specific communities
-- As a Dancer, I want to follow other dancers and organizers
-- As a Dancer, I want to participate in discussions
-- As a Dancer, I want to share and find shared trips
-- As a Dancer, I want to discover local dance venues
-- As a Dancer, I want to get recommendations from experienced dancers
-- As a Community Member, I want to propose and discuss initiatives

 ## Success Metrics

 - Active users per city